D-Bits/Danabases-Blog/content/posts/2020-1-10-Welcome-Everyone.md

 ---

 Welcome to my new new blog and website!
-This is a pilot post for my new blogging website, build with Jekyll and GitHub pages.
+This is a pilot post for my new blogging website, build with Hugo and Netlify.
 My posts will primarily revolve around technology, science, society, and the connections between them.